 Though not abundant in the city, Dayton Luxury Properties are available.
 Many of the "Million-Dollar Homes" for sale are within the Dayton mailing area but often outside of the city limits.
 Be aware that often homes are listing on the Dayton MLS by their mailing city (ie. Dayton, Ohio) and not their actual residential community (ie. Beavercreek or Washington Township).
 Many times this is very confusing to online home shoppers trying to figure out where a particular home for sale is actually located.
 Feel free to call us and we'll be happy to help you.

 Dayton is located in Montgomery County in southwestern Ohio.
-It is the county seat for Montgomery County and is also the largest city in the county.
+It is the county seat of Montgomery County and is also the largest city in the county.
 Major interstates I-70 and I-75 run through our city, making travel easy and convenient any direction that you need to go.
-Dayton International Airport is located north of town in Vandalia, about a 20 minute drive from downtown Dayton, just a short commute for business travelers.
+Dayton International Airport is located north of town in Vandalia, about a 20-minute drive from downtown Dayton, just a short commute for business travelers.

 The largest employer in Dayton, Ohio is Wright Patterson Air Force Base, which ranks as the 5th largest employer in Ohio.
 With over 18,000 jobs, both military and civilian, it is a life force in the Dayton economy.
 Many other smaller technology and research firms are situated around the area to support the work at the base.
 Other large employers around Dayton, Ohio are Premier Health Network, Kettering Medical Network, Reynolds and Reynolds and Lexus Nexus.
 The Dayton area is working hard to attract new businesses to the Dayton area as well as providing opportunities for future growth through career training at local colleges and universities.